logo dark logo

 Upper Calf Creek Falls

-Upper Calf Creek Falls is neighbor to Lower Calf Creek Falls yet sees less than half the visitors.
-This hike is only 1.2 miles to a beautiful waterfall, and deep pools above the falls that make for a great swim.
+Upper Calf Creek Falls, on the other hand, sees less than half the visitors compared to its neighbor, Lower Calf Creek Falls.
+Additionally, this hike is only 1.2 miles to the waterfall, and contains deep pools above the falls that make for a great swim.
 The terrain is quite different from Lower Calf Creek Falls.
 The lower trail follows the bottom of a canyon, with tall red sandstone walls, and a lush green creek.
 The upper trail is more exposed, following a trail of old volcanic rock and is on top of the canyon.
 The rock at the pools above the falls is smoothed out over time, but be careful at the base of the falls – poison ivy lines the alcove.

 The Ultimate Guide - Dog Friendly Hikes in Escalante, Utah!
 Hike to Lower Calf Creek Falls